quicwg/base-drafts/draft-ietf-quic-http.md

 state.

-Once all accepted requests and pushes have been processed, the endpoint can permit the connection to become idle, or MAY initiate an immediate closure of the connection.
+Once all accepted requests and pushes have been processed, the endpoint can permit the connection to become idle, or it MAY initiate an immediate closure of the connection.
 An endpoint that completes a graceful shutdown SHOULD use the H3_NO_ERROR error code when closing the connection.